mrunalimanj/modelingSystemsinBiology/README.md

 # Modeling systems in biology with computational tools.

-A suite of explorations of biological systems... for the QBio REU program. (a work in progress!)
+A suite of explorations of biological systems... maybe for own exploration, maybe for the QBio REU program. (a work in progress!)

 Different (populations of) systems to explore:
 ### Molecules